 The statistics, released by the Department of Health & Social Care this morning, show that 109,836 abortions were performed for English and Welsh residents in the six months between 1 January and 30 June 2020.

-This is an increase of 4,296 from the same time period in 2019, where 105,540 terminations were performed.
-Abortion numbers for 2019 were the highest ever recorded in England and Wales over a full calendar year, at 200,608.
+This is an increase of 4,296 from the same time period in 2019, where 105,540 terminations were performed for English and Welsh residents.
+Abortion numbers for 2019 were the highest ever recorded in England and Wales over a full calendar year, at 209,519, with 207,384 being performed for English and Welsh residents.

 However, at the current rate, 2020’s abortion numbers look set to eclipse 2019’s total.